vivaxy/gt-react-scaffold/README.md

 `html-webpack-plugin` is used to generate released html files, which load corresponding js files.

-`entry` stores js main methods, we split main container to `container` because entry could not be hot-module-replaced.
+`entries` stores js main methods, we split main container to `containers` because entry could not be hot-module-replaced.

-`entry`s import `container`s, which is one to one correspondent. `render` method in entry provides all commonly used setups, such as redux store, provider, injectTapEventPlugin for material-ui, and custom styles.
+`entries`s import `containers`s, which is one to one correspondent. `render` method in entry provides all commonly used setups, such as redux store, provider, injectTapEventPlugin for material-ui, and custom styles.

-`container` is the headquarters which imports all dummy components, passing through props to them.
-Also, `container` interacts with redux `reducer` and `action`.
+`containers` is the headquarters which imports all dummy components, passing through props to them.
+Also, `containers` interacts with redux `reducers` and `actions`.

 We do not use async redux for ajax requests because ajax status is not that important for us to record.
-So, we invoke `api` in `container`, get response, and determine what `action` to call.
+So, we invoke `api` in `containers`, get response, and determine what `actions` to call.

 We store every string in `i18n` for better internationalization.